-Breaking a lease in Virginia is a serious violation of a contractual lease agreement.
-For this reason, landlords often penalize their tenants for doing so.
+Breaking a property lease in Virginia is a serious violation of a contractual lease agreement.
+For this reason, landlords often penalize their Virginia tenants when they break a lease early.

 When Can a Virginia Tenant Break Their Lease Agreement Without Penalty?

-That said, there are certain situations in which a renter can break their lease early without penalty.
-The situations are as follows.
+That said, there are certain situations in which tenants can legally break their lease or rental agreement early without penalty.
+The situations where a renter can break a lease agreement are as follows.

-An early termination clause gives tenants a leeway to break their lease legally without much penalty or deduction to their security deposit.
-All a tenant needs to do is fulfil the clause’s requirements.
-Which, in most cases, only require a tenant to pay a fee and provide ample notice prior to moving out.
+An early lease termination clause in the agreement gives tenants a leeway to break their lease early and legally without much penalty or deduction to their security deposit.
+All a tenant needs to do when they break a lease early is fulfil the early lease termination clause requirements.
+Which, in most cases, only require a tenant to pay a fee and provide ample notice prior to moving out and ending the lease.

 2. Active Military Duty

-A renter who is relocating for active military service can also break their lease early legally in Virginia.
+A tenant who is relocating for active military service can also break their rental agreement or lease early legally in Virginia.
 This is made possible by the Servicemembers Civil Relief Act.
 The relief act protects “uniformed members” from the moment they start active duty to between thirty and ninety days after being discharged.

-Before they break a lease or rental agreement, a tenant must:
+Before a tenant breaks a lease early in Virginia or a rental agreement, a tenant must:

 • Provide the landlord with a written notice indicating their intent to move out

 Does the lease terminate automatically?
 No!
-The earliest one can break a lease is 30 days after the next rent period starts.
+The earliest a tenant can end a lease in Virginia is 30 days after the next rent period starts.

 3. Habitability Issues

 Virginia, just like the rest of the 49 states, has a habitability law in place.
-The habitability law specifies the specific safety and health standards that a rental must meet.
-If the landlord fails to meet those standards, their renter may have various options to pursue including breaking their lease.
+The habitability law specifies the specific safety and health standards that a rental property must meet.
+If the landlord fails to meet those standards in their rental properties, their renter may have various options to pursue including breaking their lease early.

 According to VA Code § 55-225.3, a habitable rental property is one that: